balazsboros/reaction_networks/README.md

 Supplementary materials to some of my papers on chemical reaction networks.
 Mainly Mathematica and MATLAB codes.
 Mathematica notebooks (.nb files) are also saved as a .pdf file.
-A list of all of my publications can be found at https://web.cs.elte.hu/~bboros/.
+A list of all of my publications can be found at https://web.cs.elte.hu/~bboros/ (temporarily unavailable, sorry).

 ### /3species_4reactions
 &nbsp;&nbsp;&nbsp;&nbsp;M. Banaji, B. Boros